ShadowzLmao2/UTTT/README.md

     Turn 1: 15
         Ideal Move: Middle-Middle (2222), second best is Middle-Corner (2211) Turn 2: 103 (moves for player two)
-        Ideal Move: after 2222, 2211 is ideal according to AI Turn 3: ?
+        Ideal Move: after 2222, 2211 is ideal according to AI, I can not explain why Turn 3: ?